 Among and perhaps the biggest of problems with moral relativism is that it doesn’t allow for judgment of anything or anyone except for the individual – and those they choose to involve, with or without the other person’s consent.

-A rape victim would not be able to press charges, because she’s not allowed to judge what somebody else does – even if it’s to her body and against her will.
+Under moral relativism, a rape victim would not be able to press charges, because she wouldn’t be allowed to judge what somebody else does – even if it’s to her body and against her will.
 Police officers couldn’t arrest the burglars who you caught breaking into your home, even though they were caught red-handed.
 Families of murder victims would never get closure or justice, because the murderer would never be brought to trial.
 In fact, these criminals probably wouldn’t even be called rapists or burglars or murderers because that in itself requires judgment.

 I would argue that morals are either universal or nonexistent, with no in between.
 They either apply to ALL individuals or nobody at all.
 If people are left to their own individual moral codes to pick and choose from, the streets would be running amuck with rapists, thieves, and murderers because we would not be allowed to discern (judge) when somebody has committed an offense.

 But where do we get a universal code of behavior?